jnhthomp/ClassNotes/React/Course/01-GettingStarted.md

 In react this is done with just a few components and a small method and we can easily add more sections and have them function independentally of each other while only having to write the code once

-The main issue is that with Javascript we have to write every single step that is taken (selectinga an element => getting the content => building an element => adding etc...)
+The main issue is that with Javascript we have to write every single step that is taken (selecting an element => getting the content => building an element => adding etc...)
 With react much of this is automated and easily done with very little code or complexity You can also repeat repetive tasks or generated items extremely easy since it is so modular